1. Introduction

 - Check venue signage for sensory warnings before entering.

-Use sunglasses, hats, or sensory aids if needed, and take regular breaks in calmer areas such as The Meadow Accessible Campsite or Welfare spaces.
+Use sunglasses, hats, or sensory aids if needed, and take regular breaks in calmer areas such as The Meadow Accessible Campsite or Event Well Sensory Area.